longdt03/One-Team-Project/README.md

 -----------------------------------------------------------------------

 * We have test cases and features folder to test.
 * In test cases folder, we have many test cases to test our app.
+We write it in "Test Cases" excel file.
+   - Login: Test Cases For Login Function
+   - Logout: Test Cases for LogOut Function
+   - Create User: Test Cases for Create New User Function
+   - Shutdown: Test Cases for ShutDown Function
-	- Sign In : Test cases for Log In and Log Out Function
+   - Camera: Test Cases for Camera Function
 * In features folder, we have been writing our code for automated test
     1. Features are written with the [Gherkin syntax](https://github.com/cucumber/cucumber/wiki/Gherkin)
     2. Support files let you setup the environment in which steps will be run, and define step definitions.